Entropy Sentinel: Probing Entropy Traces for LLM Monitoring: Estimating OOD Accuracy on Verifiable STEM Tasks

-\textbf{Train/test sweep for domain shift.} To avoid conclusions tied to a single split, we vary which benchmarks provide supervision.
-For each $k\in\{1,2,3,4\}$ and each benchmark subset $G$ of size $k$ (in total $\sum_{k=1}^{4}\binom{10}{k}=385$ groups), we train a correctness predictor on instances from $G$ and evaluate accuracy estimation on the remaining $10-k$ benchmarks.
-This yields an OOD setting where all test domains are disjoint from the supervision set.
+\textbf{Train/test sweep.} For each $k\in\{1,2,3,4\}$ and each benchmark subset $G$ of size $k$ ($\sum_{k=1}^{4}\binom{10}{k}=385$ groups), we train on 80\% of the instances from each benchmark in $G$ and estimate accuracy both on the held-out 20\% (in-domain) and on the remaining $10-k$ benchmarks, which are fully disjoint from the supervision set (OOD).

-\textbf{Estimators and ablations.} We evaluate three classifiers on the 11D entropy-profile features: logistic regression with $\ell_1$ regularization, random forest, and a multilayer perceptron (MLP).
-For each classifier, we select hyperparameters via cross-validated grid search on the training group, optimizing ROC-AUC.
-We also vary two training choices: class balancing (on/off) and isotonic calibration (on/off).
-Across 9 models, 385 groups, 3 classifier families, and 2$\times$2 training options, this produces $9\times 385\times 3\times 4=41{,}580$ configurations.